MikMakQT/Lunchbot/README.md

 # Lunchbot
 LounasBotti

-This project is to web scrape and extract lunch menu information from restaurant websites and process it. /n After processing data is converted to PDF, which is then send using Slack API to desired Slack channel.
+This project is to web scrape and extract lunch menu information from restaurant websites and process it.\
+After processing data is converted to PDF, which is then send using Slack API to desired Slack channel.
 Recipients can vote interactively which restaurant to go using buttons\

 ## Install
 Python Download:\